Yuan-998/yuan-998.github.io/_posts/2023-1-20-Log-Structured-Merge-Tree.md

   <img
   src="../assets/img/LSM-Tree/empty_levels.png"
   alt="Major Compaction">
-  <figcaption>Figure 3: Major Compaction with empty levels</figcaption>
+  <figcaption>Figure 3: Major Compaction with empty higher levels</figcaption>
 </figure>

 In the case in figure 3, maybe it is a fresh start of the sytem, which files in level 0 should be compacted into the empty level 1?
 Files are chose based on what?